slint-ui/slint/docs/langref.md

 Example := Window {
     // Simple expression: ends with a semi colon
     width: 42lx;
-    // or a code block: (no semicolon needed)
+    // or a code block (no semicolon needed)
     height: { 42lx }
 }
 ```